ashratigan/cs_361_dog_api/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration
+To use this project, you need to clone the repo, then do the following commands:

-* Database creation
+* rails db:migrate

-* Database initialization
+* rails db:seed

-* How to run the test suite
+Then to run the server do the following command:

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* rails server

+For more information on rails, see the [docs](https://guides.rubyonrails.org/) Dog data sourced from [here](https://github.com/paiv/fci-breeds)